Written by Ada’s Medical Knowledge Team

 A: Morning sickness will usually cause no harm to the baby.
 If you experience hyperemesis gravidarum and it is left untreated or treated late, however, this may have a negative effect on the pregnancy.
 This effect may be a low birth weight.

-Q: Are there any natural remedies for morning sickness?
+Q: Are there any natural remedies for the relief of morning sickness?

 - Ginger: Research suggests eating or drinking foods containing ginger can act as a natural antiemetic.

 - Relaxation: Taking steps to relax can help to reduce stress, something that may contribute to morning sickness.

 - Vitamin B6: Eating foods rich in vitamin B6, such as bananas, avocado and chicken, may help ease morning sickness.

 - Peppermint: Tea or other drinks containing peppermint may help ease morning sickness.

 Always talk to a doctor or midwife before beginning to use any morning sickness remedies.